The Living Shadow

-The Living Shadow was the first pulp novel to feature The Shadow.
+The Living Shadow is the first pulp novel to feature The Shadow.
 Written by Walter B. Gibson, it was submitted for publication as Murder in the Next Room on January 23, 1931, and published as The Living Shadow in the April 1, 1931 issue of The Shadow Magazine.
 This story introduces the literary version, as opposed to the radio version, of The Shadow.

 Publishing history

 Because of this story's significance as the first Shadow story, it has been reprinted more times than any other Shadow tale; the reprintings include: